Dispersion corrections (D3-BJ)¶

 final .out file reports E_SCF, E_disp, and E_total at the

-optimised geometry.
+optimized geometry.

 Caveats¶

 D3 is pairwise by design.
 It doesn’t see the electron density at all — just atomic positions and element types.
-It’s fast (adds microseconds to a DFT calculation) but it can’t fix an already-wrong density (e.g. PBE’s tendency to over-polarise H-bonds).
+It’s fast (adds microseconds to a DFT calculation) but it can’t fix an already-wrong density (e.g. PBE’s tendency to over-polarize H-bonds).

 No replacement for a correlated wavefunction.
 If you need chemical accuracy for weak-interaction energies, use CCSD(T)-F12 or RPA, not DFT-D3.
 D3 gets you most of the way with small-basis DFT for a lot of work.